 Management as the driver of inclusion

 How can leaders start promoting inclusion in their organisation?
 They need to show an example by consciously developing and strengthening an inclusive workplace culture – and to be the role models others can follow.
-When inclusion is recognized as a key driver of business decisions and used as an indicator of success, it demonstrates the leader’s commitment to workplace inclusiveness.
+When inclusion is recognised as a key driver of business decisions and used as an indicator of success, it demonstrates the leader’s commitment to workplace inclusiveness.

 Jonathan believes that decisions about inclusion and diversity have to be made on a managerial level.
 “They decide who they hire, what kind of example they give and how they react when exclusion is seen or reported.
 Everyone has the same rules at work, but the reality is that at the top of the company, they are the ones who decide how they let other people treat each other in the workplace.”
 On managerial-level actions to create an inclusive workplace he brings up the idea of workplace rotations.
 This way, “Everyone gets the opportunity to be in the position of respect and be respected”.
 Jonathan also mentions that as a company, decisions should be made about what causes the company wants to support and be vocal about.
 Finally, he makes a point about the importance of reacting correctly to a person from a minority speaking up about issues they have encountered: “One wrong look can discourage a person to never bring an important topic to the table again.
 Never dismiss your employee’s feelings however you may feel about those feelings and always listen.
 It is very easy to turn a bad situation into hope by just listening, understanding and reacting.”